Credit cards for fair or average credit

 Credit cards for fair credit

-Here’s a look at some credit card options that may suit individuals with fair credit scores:
+Here’s a look at some credit card options that may suit individuals with fair credit scores.

 Secured credit cards for building or rebuilding credit

 Secured cards are a popular option for building credit from scratch or rebuilding lower-than-average scores after negative factors have impacted your credit reports.
-A secured credit card can be a helpful credit-building tool when it’s used responsibly over time.
+A secured credit card can be a helpful credit-building tool when used responsibly over time.

-Capital One’s secured credit card options for building or rebuilding credit include the Platinum Secured card and Quicksilver Secured Rewards card:
+Capital One’s secured credit card options for building or rebuilding credit include the Platinum Secured card and Quicksilver Secured Rewards card.

-• Capital One Platinum Mastercard®: The Platinum Mastercard is another great card for fair credit.
+• Platinum Mastercard®: The Platinum Mastercard is another great card for fair credit.
 It gives you the credit you need with no annual fee.
 View important rates and disclosures.
 And like the Platinum Secured card, you’ll automatically be considered for a higher credit line in as few as six months.

-• Capital One QuicksilverOne card: Want to earn rewards?
+• QuicksilverOne card: Want to earn rewards?
 Check out QuicksilverOne.
 You could earn unlimited 1.5% cash back on every purchase, every day.
 Your rewards won’t expire for the life of the account.
 And you can redeem them in a variety of ways.

 Capital One student rewards credit cards